jasongilman/proto-repl/proto-repl-lib/README.md

 # proto-repl

-A set of helper functions for projects used in Proto REPL
+A set of helper functions for projects used in Proto REPL.
+See main Proto REPL README for information.

+# Installation

+Add `[proto-repl "0.1.0"]` to the list of dependencies in your project.